-Ever since the development of nuclear bombs, EMP has been part of the radiation picture, however of secondary importance compared to the destructive nuclear blast itself and the lethal gamma and X-ray storm.
+Ever since the development of nuclear bombs, an EMP attack has been part of the radiation picture, however of secondary importance compared to the destructive nuclear blast itself and the lethal gamma and X-ray storm.
 Later, in the 1950s it was realized that the EMP produced by a nuclear detonation might be a different form of weapon – one that could destroy a country’s economic activity without destroying a lot of property or people.

-This led to the HEMP (High-altitude EMP) bomb, a nuclear device exploded high in the atmosphere (from 100-400 kilometers above the Earth), which could produce all three types of EMP pulses (E1, E2, and E3).
+This led to the HEMP (High-altitude EMP) bomb, a nuclear device exploded high in the atmosphere (from 100-400 kilometers above the Earth), which could produce all three types of EMP attack pulses (E1, E2, and E3).

 A nuclear explosion is not required to produce weaponized EMP.
-Various technologies (low-inductance capacitor bank, microwave generator, pumped flux compression generator) can also produce EMP at levels that disrupt electronics and electrical circuits.
+Various technologies (low-inductance capacitor bank, microwave generator, pumped flux compression generator) can also produce EMP events at levels that disrupt electronics and electrical circuits.

-Research into Non-nuclear EMP (NNEMP) is decades old, producing a variety of weapons with localized effect that could be used for limited targets such as knocking out the communications of a naval vessel or destroying a computer facility.
+Research into Non-nuclear EMP attack (NNEMP) is decades old, producing a variety of weapons with localized effect that could be used for limited targets such as knocking out the communications of a naval vessel or destroying a computer facility.
 So far, most of the devices are impractical (meaning they cost too much).

 What is the Greatest EMP Threat?

-The short answer to the question “What is the greatest EMP threat?” is either a super-solar event or a rogue nation with HEMP capability.
+The short answer to the question “What is the greatest EMP threat?” is either a super-solar event or a rogue nation with HEMP attack capability.

 It’s generally thought that a massive solar storm, caused by a highly active period of solar flares or coronal mass ejection (CME), similar to what was experienced in 1894, could produce an EMP event (especially with E3 energy) very damaging to the Earth’s electrical/electronic infrastructure.